NEURODPT/NTP 610 — CELLULAR AND MOLECULAR NEUROSCIENCE

 NEURODPT/NTP 629 — MOLECULAR AND CELLULAR MECHANISMS OF MEMORY

 Focuses on the cell signaling and the resulting structural changes that occur at neuronal synapses during memory formation.
 The aim is to understand how the synaptic changes underlying memory occur.

 NEURODPT/NTP 630 — NEURONAL MECHANISMS FOR SENSATION AND MEMORY IN CEREBRAL CORTEX

 Current literature that provides insight into how the cerebral cortex processes sensory information to generate and store cogent representations of the external world will be considered.
 Includes laboratory exercises and demonstrations.

 NEURODPT/PSYCH/ZOOLOGY 674 — BEHAVIORAL NEUROENDOCRINOLOGY SEMINAR

-NEURODPT 699 — INDEPENDENT WORK
+NEURODPT 699 — DIRECTED STUDY

 NEURODPT 700 — CYTOSKELETAL DYNAMICS

-Course content is topical and current.
-The course covers such issues as microtubule dynamics, microtubule-associated proteins, microtubule-organizing centers, actin filaments, actin regulatory proteins, intermediate filaments, cell motility, mitosis, process outgrowth, and cell differentiation.
+Covers such issues as microtubule dynamics, microtubule-associated proteins, microtubule-organizing centers, actin filaments, actin regulatory proteins, intermediate filaments, cell motility, mitosis, process outgrowth, and cell differentiation.

 NEURODPT 990 — RESEARCH AND THESIS